 Skinny & Co. produces a raw coconut oil because it is cold pressed at room temperatures below 100°F. Most other “virgin coconut oils” are expeller-pressed or centrifuge-processed at the temperatures above 120°F. Not all virgin coconut oil is raw, but Skinny Coconut Oil is.

-It’s easy to get bogged down in questions like, “which coconut oil is best?” or “should I get cold processed or virgin coconut oil?”
+It’s easy to get bogged down in questions like, “which oil is best?” or “should I get cold processed or virgin?”
 While these processes and features are important, it’s also important to know where the coconut oil is coming from and who is making it.

 Skinny coconut oil represents the best in business practices and integrity